patil215/water-alarm/README.md

 # Water Alarm Clock

+Getting up for a 10 am this semester has been rough.
+I missed Linear Algebra one too many times, and this was the solution.

-This project takes a Raspberry Pi and, web-enabling it, turns it into a water alarm clock.
-The Pi is attached to a Peristaltic pump connected to a water reservoir, which dumps water on my face from my ceiling for a period of 5 seconds to wake me up.
+This project turns a Raspberry Pi into a water alarm clock.
+The Pi is attached to a Peristaltic pump connected to a water reservoir, which dumps water on my face from my ceiling for a period of five seconds to wake me up.

 The alarm is configured through a web interface.